 - Simplifying administrative processes and promoting social security affiliation, including through digital technology.

-- Promote integrated delivery mechanisms, such as “single window services” or “one-stop-shops” are being established to facilitate access to a complete range of benefits and services at reduced cost.
+- Promoting integrated delivery mechanisms, such as “single window services” or “one-stop-shops” are being established to facilitate access to a complete range of benefits and services at reduced cost.

 Improving coordination and portability

-- Ensure access to social protection for those with high labour mobility.
-For instance, in France, where specific eligibility conditions to unemployment allowance exist for CCS workers, the system allows combining these specific benefits with general benefits from other jobs
+- Ensuring access to social protection for those with high labour mobility.
+For instance, in France, where specific eligibility conditions to unemployment allowance exist for CCS workers, the system allows combining these specific benefits with general benefits from other jobs.

-- Taking into account that CCS workers are often required to travel between countries, promote coordination mechanisms between States, e.g. through the conclusion of bilateral and multilateral agreements.
+- Taking into account that CCS workers are often required to travel between countries, promoting coordination mechanisms between States, e.g. through the conclusion of bilateral and multilateral agreements.

 Raising awareness and sharing information

-- Raise awareness among CCS workers, including through their representative organizations, on the importance of social protection, available schemes and benefits and related procedures.
+- Raising awareness among CCS workers, including through their representative organizations, on the importance of social protection, available schemes and benefits and related procedures.

 Taking a holistic approach

-- Foster and support organization and voice of CCS workers, through meaningful involvement of CCS trade unions and guilds gulds as well employers’ organizations (producers, broadcasters, etc.) in discussion and reforms to ensure the specific needs of this sector are reflected in the policy design and implementation.
+- Fostering and supporting organization and voice of CCS workers, through meaningful involvement of CCS trade unions and professional organizations as well employers’ organizations (producers, broadcasters, etc.) in discussion and reforms to ensure the specific needs of this sector are reflected in the policy design and implementation.